ccatobs/Sensitivity-Calculator/README.md

 # CCAT-Prime Sensitivity Calculator

 Install with `git clone git@github.com:ccatp/Sensitivity-Calculator.git`.
 Then, navigate to the `Sensitivity-Calculator` folder and run `pip install .`.
+Note that this will take several minutes due to the large size of the repository.

 ## Usage: